bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kiselev.md

 * But consider then that Kiselev precedes the definition with a reasonably developed theory of limits.
 * Kiselev rightly observes that to justify it one needs methods that would go beyond elementary mathematics.
 * So, based on the theory of limits developed in the first part (Planimetry), Kiselev proves (although without ever employing the symbol lim) the principle for triangular pyramids and uses the occasion to mention Hilbert's third problem.
-* We should say a little about two further aspects of Kiselev's life, namely his ideas as a teacher and his involvement in politics.
 * Kiselev spoke about the various "aberrations" in the schools: the fact that classes were overcrowded, the fact that there was not enough time properly to interview and assess all of the students in a class, the fact that school schedules were poorly designed, as a result of which there were "empty" lessons at the end of the year, which students spent playing games.
 * During his lifetime Kiselev was awarded the Order of St Anne 3rd   degree (1894), the Order of St Stanislaus 2nd   degree (1896), the Order of St Anne 2nd   degree (1899), and the Order of the Red Banner of Labour (1934).
 * For example Sergei Alekseevich Chaplygin was taught in Voronezh by Kiselev.